 If the unborn baby is part of the body of the mother, I can't understand why the doctor has to count all of the little broken off arms and legs of the baby that are sucked out of the mother to make sure none are left inside.
 Half of women carrying babies have a little boy inside them with a penis.
 Is that a part of her body?
 The baby may have a separate blood type and its own DNA.
 Today, the most dangerous place on the planet to live is not Harlem or a Pakistan terrorist ghetto.
 It is in a mother's womb.
 It is a treacherous time in history to be an infant.
 More about abortion here.

 Many great women saints have stood up for their gender and have spoken out boldly.
 Catherine of Sienna, went to the Pope after the office of the Holy See had re-located the Church of Rome to France.
 She told him to get the heck back to Rome.
 AND HE DID!
 (1) St. Thérèse de Lisieux, and St. Thérèse of Avila have become doctors of the Church and have influenced the doctrine of the Church immensely.

-I have absolutely no problem with women who strive for the betterment of their gender.
+We have absolutely no problem with women who strive for the betterment of their gender.
 There is no doubt that men in history have often overstepped God's role for men and have abused power at various times.
 On the other hand women have done some pretty screwy things back to men using their God given sex instincts and seduction to gain positions of influence with kings and empires.
-I don't think men are superior, I just think men and women have different roles.
-For instance, as much as I would like, there is no possible way that I will give birth to a child.
-I can fight for my human right to give birth but there is a natural law that forbids it.
+We don't think men are superior, we just think men and women have different roles.
+For instance, as much as a man would like, there is no possible way that he will give birth to a child.
+We can fight for our human right to give birth but there is a natural law that forbids it.
 Men and women have different roles.

 Before becoming Pope Benedict XVI, Cardinal Ratzinger wrote: